aws-samples/aws-serverless-saas-layers/Lab1/README.md

 <p align="center"><kbd><img src="../Images/Lab1-APIGateway.png" alt="Architecture Overview"/></kbd></p>

 <b>Step 4</b>: We will now use a script to simulate calls to these services.
 This will generate data and logs for us, which we will then explore using Amazon DynamoDB and Amazon Athena.
-Now, navigate back to the terminal window inside Cloud9.
+Now, navigate back to the terminal window inside AWS Cloud9.
 From within Lab1 folder at the terminal prompt, run the below command.

 ```
 chmod +x load_simulator.sh